jnhimel/user_directory_app/README.md

 # User Directory App

 A Flutter mobile application that fetches and displays a list of users from a public API.
-This project demonstrates skills in state management (using Cubits), API integration, clean architecture, and UI development.
+This project demonstrates skills in state management (using Bloc), API integration, clean architecture, and UI development.

 ## Features